hu4132231/api-testing-practice/README.md

 - GitHub

 ## Notes
-This project is part of my preparation for Junior QA / Testing Engineer roles.
+This project is continuously updated as I practice API testing and test case design for Junior QA / Testing Engineer roles.